suchet-kapoor/publicproj/README.md

 # publicproj
-this help you calclute overall risk score facotr for heart attack step 1- download all the files of repo in 1 folder step 2 - run projects.html file in browswer
+# this help you calclulate overall risk score factor for heart attack
+# step 1- download all the files of repo in 1 folder
+ # step 2 - run projects.html file in browswer